go-simpler/sloglint/README.md

 ## 🚀 Features

-* Forbid mixing key-value pairs and attributes within a single function call (default)
+* Enforce not mixing key-value pairs and attributes within a single function call (default, optional)
 * Enforce using either key-value pairs or attributes for the entire project (optional)
 * Enforce using methods that accept a context (optional)
 * Enforce using static log messages (optional)